NanoComp/meep/doc/docs/Scheme_User_Interface.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Returns the integral of the complex-valued function `func` over the `meep::geometric_volume` specified by `where` (defaults to entire computational cell) for the `meep::fields` specified by `fields-var` (defaults to `fields`). `func` is a function of position (a `vector3`, its first argument) and zero or more field components specified by `cs`: a list of `component` constants. `func` can be real- or complex-valued.

 If any dimension of `where` is zero, that dimension is not integrated over.
-In this way you can specify one-, two-, or three-dimensional integrals.
+In this way you can specify 1d, 2d, or 3d integrals.

 **`(max-abs-field-function cs func [where] [fields-var])`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 As `integrate-field-function`, but returns the maximum absolute value of `func` in the volume `where` instead of its integral.

 The integration is performed by summing over the grid points with a simple trapezoidal rule, and the maximum is similarly over the grid points.
 See also [Field Function Examples](Field_Function_Examples.md) for illustrations of how to call `integrate-field-function` and `max-abs-field-function`.
-See also [Synchronizing the Magnetic and Electric Fields](Synchronizing_the_Magnetic_and_Electric_Fields.md) if you want to do computations combining the electric and magnetic fields.
+See [Synchronizing the Magnetic and Electric Fields](Synchronizing_the_Magnetic_and_Electric_Fields.md) if you want to do computations combining the electric and magnetic fields.

 Occasionally, one wants to compute an integral that combines fields from two separate simulations (e.g. for nonlinear coupled-mode calculations).
 This functionality is supported in Meep, as long as the two simulations have the *same* computational cell, the same resolution, the same boundary conditions and symmetries (if any), and the same PML layers (if any).